2026 Keynote Speakers Bios

 Marion A. Terenzio, Ph.D., President, SUNY Cobleskill

-Dr. Marion Terenzio is the President of the SUNY Cobleskill Ag & Tech.
+Dr. Marion Terenzio is the President of the SUNY College of Agriculture and Technology at Cobleskill.
 She holds a Ph.D. in Community Psychology from Michigan State University, and two master’s degrees in Community Psychology and Music Therapy.
-Her Bachelor’s degree is in Music from Vassar College.
+Her bachelor’s degree is in Music from Vassar College.

 Lisa Vollendorf, Ph.D., President, Empire State University